SarveshMankar/sort-files/README.md

  If I have missed out any file extension, so just go to the file *sort_files.py* and in *Part 2* just add the extension in the respective list.

+ I tried my best to make the file readable and I'm sure it will be easy for you guys to add any extension in it.

  Running it will make the Work.

  >Thank You!